rpsgc/STEP-Patches/Readme.txt

 For now Dialog, Quest and Navagation meshes left out unless obvious patching could be made.
 More expeirenced users with better knowledge of of those areas will have to submit that for use.

+Installation:	Use a mod manager to install the prefered plugin.
+Do not use more than one of the provided plugins together or they will conflict with each other.
+		Bashed Patch users:	Add a Stats tag to the Core or Extended patches if there is not one already, if using import stats make sure that the patch is the last plugin listed so it will have all it's changes added to the Bashed Patch.

 STEP: CORE Patch